 I finally did it.
 I bought the new cookbook by Ree Drummond (The Pioneer Woman).
 I love her first cookbook…..I equally love her second.
-I found these brownies in the back of the book, and after laughing about the name, I knew I had to try them.
+I found these Knock You Naked Brownies in the back of the book, and after laughing about the name, I knew I had to try them.

 My sister really loves brownies.
 I think I better make these for her when I visit this week.

 Don’t those look drool worthy.
 Trust me…they are THAT good.
 I shared with my family and my aunt was still talking about them today at work.
 If you need to win over your boss, or suck up to a co-worker for some help on a project, make these brownies.
 I think I could even get my 12 year old brother to call me princess for the rest of my life if I promised to make him these brownies.

 When I cook one of The Pioneer Woman’s recipes, I imagine what it must be like to live on a ranch.
 My husband has family who are ranchers.
 I really need to go visit during branding season one year and cook out of the wagon.

 Can you imagine how much all those cowboys would love me if I made them some of the recipes from her book?!!
 Ree’s recipes will win you instant friends.

 Knock You Naked Brownies *From Ree Drummond: The Pioneer Woman*